Crypto-grid/contracts/README.md

 # Crypto-Grid

 This will be a hyper realistic Play to Earn (P2E) crypto currency mining simulator.
-The game will leverage its own token $GRID and users will own nfts relating to land and equipment.
+The game will leverage its own token $GRID and users will own NFTs relating to land and equipment.
 Miners will have to weigh up where to build their mining operation based on real world issues such as locally available energy sources and prices, government restrictions on crypto mining and geopolitical events such as war.

-# $Grid Proposed Tokenomics (TBC)
+## $Grid Proposed Tokenomics (TBC)

-Total Supply: 150,000,000
+**Total Supply**: 150,000,000
-Development fund/Game Treasury: 15% of total supply Private Funding: 10% of total supply
+**Development fund/Game Treasury**: 15% of total supply **Private Funding**: 10% of total supply

-The rest of the tokens are proposed to incentivize players e.g. mining rewards.
+The rest of the tokens are proposed to incentivize players (e.g. mining rewards).
-4% of any nft sale will return to the game treasury.
+4% of any NFT sale will return to the game treasury.

-# Proposed Stack
+## Proposed Stack

-# Proposed Game Renderer
+## Proposed Game Renderer

 At the moment three js (WebGL) is proposed, however open for discussion.
 Ian has previous experience building 3d scenes in three js.

-# Proposed Data Storage
+## Proposed Data Storage

-Data that will not change: IPFS
+**Data that will not change**: IPFS
-Data that will/could change:
+**Data that will/could change**: Backend API syncing up game JSON data

-Option 1 - IPFS to point to new data
+- Option 1: IPFS to point to new data (e.g. <https://ipfs.io/>)
-Option 2 - modify JSON file as API response
+- Option 2: Modify JSON through REST call API ([Chainlink API Calls](https://docs.chain.link/docs/advanced-tutorial/))

-Metadata relating to nfts etc proposed to be stored on chain
+Metadata relating to NFTs is proposed to be stored on chain.

-# Uses of Chainlink
+## Uses of Chainlink

-Crypto prices relating to rewards in dollar value etc Perhaps use the randomizer for when user would receive mining rewards between all competing nodes Future uses:
+- [Crypto prices](https://docs.chain.link/docs/consuming-data-feeds/) relating to rewards in dollar value
+- Perhaps use [random numbers](https://docs.chain.link/docs/get-a-random-number/) for when user would receive mining rewards between all competing nodes

+Future uses:

+1. Weather data for energy yields from natural sources
+2. Geopolitical restrictions on mining operations
-(i)weather data for energy yields from natural sources, (ii)geopolitical restictions on mining operations, (iii)energy prices in different part of the world
+3. Energy prices in different part of the world

+## Hardhat

-# Advanced Sample Hardhat Project
+### Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.